cwboden/.dotfiles/docs/_posts/2023-05-07-comparing-deaths-door-and-tunic.md

 ### Approach to the Narrative
-Most entries in the *Soulsborne* series avoid explicitly explaining exposition to the player, instead choosing to embed story into the items and dungeon designs.
+Most entries in the *Soulsborne* series avoid explicitly explaining exposition to the player, instead choosing to embed story into the items and dungeon architecture.

 *Death's Door* departs from this design, using mostly cutscenes to express the narrative.
-Unlike most *Souls*-likes, though, the NPCs are whimsical and charming, making them a fun contrast against the gameplay and black-and-white overworld of The Hub.
+Unlike most *Souls*-likes, though, the NPCs are whimsical and charming, making them a fun contrast against the gameplay and black-and-white overworld the player spawns from.

 <video preload autoplay muted loop width="100%">
   <source src="/assets/video/deaths-door-pothead.webm" type="video/webm">